nats-io/nats-architecture-and-design/adr/ADR-37.md

 Pending messages and bytes count should be updated when:

-- A new pull request is published - add a value of `request.batch_size` to the pending messages count and the value of `request.max_bytes` to the pending byte count.
+- A new pull request is published: add a value of `request.batch_size` to the pending messages count and the value of `request.max_bytes` to the pending byte count.
-- A new user message is processed - subtract 1 from pending messages count and subtract message size from pending byte count.
+- A new user message is processed: subtract 1 from the pending messages count and subtract message size from the pending byte count.
 - A pull request termination status is received containing `Nats-Pending-Messages` and `Nats-Pending-Bytes` headers, subtract the value of `Nats-Pending-Messages` header from pending messages count and subtract the value of `Nats-Pending-Bytes` from pending bytes count.
-Clients could just check all statuses for the headers to future proof.
+Clients could just check all statuses for the headers to future-proof.
   - 408 Request Timeout
   - 409 Message Size Exceeds MaxBytes
   - 409 Batch-Completed